subh007/atrium-docs-temp/ONOS-Fabric-16A/Software-Install-ONOS-Fabric-16A.md

                 hwVersion="OF1.3 Software Switch from CPqD" swVersion="for Group Chaining">

 Note that when using software switches, ONOS needs to be told which driver to use.
 This is done via the "devices" configuration in the ~/Applications/config/network-cfg.json file in the Atrium-ONOS distribution VM

+### Quick Start

+To quickly get started with software switches, follow the recipe below to launch ONOS

+    admin@atrium16A:~$ cell atrium_fabric_no_learn
+    admin@atrium16A:~$ cp Applications/config/network-cfg.json.fabric.nolearn.mn Applications/config/network-cfg.json
+    admin@atrium16A:~$ ok clean

+From a different shell, start the script to launch Mininet with the software-switches and end-hosts.

+    admin@atrium16A:~$ sudo ./fabric-test.py